March Events and Activities in Southeast

 Portland Rose Society Fair at Oaks Park.
 The Portland Rose Societys 21st Annual Information and Vendor Fair is this evening, 7:30 pm, in the Oaks Amusement Park Dance Pavilion.
 Local garden and supply centers will be there with special bargains; experts will be there to share information on organic gardening, soil supplements, disease control, and sprays.
 Therell be free refreshments and door prizes, and a lot more.
 Bring a pair of your gardening shears for a free sharpening!
 For more information, call 503/777-4311.
 Oaks Parks access is from the foot of S.E.
 Spokane Street in Sellwood, at the Springwater Trail and the railroad tracks.

-Pageturners Book Group in Woodstock tonight.
-Read Destiny of the Republic: A Tale of Medicine, Madness, and the Murder of a President by Candice Millard.
-Engage in stimulating conversation about books, exchange perspectives about characters and plot, and get to know your neighbors.
-Free; sponsored by the Friends of the Library.
-6:30-7:30 pm at the Woodstock Branch Library, situated at S.E.
-Woodstock Boulevard and 49th.
+Pageturners Book Group meets at Woodstock Library.
+Read State of Wonder by Ann Patchett; then engage in stimulating conversation about books, exchange perspectives about characters and plot, and get to know your neighbors.
+Sponsored by the Friends of the Library.
+Its free, and its this evening, 6:30-7:30 pm, at the Woodstock Branch Library, S.E.
+49th and Woodstock Boulevard.MARCH 18

 Add a comment